Calestial2/Txtmax/README.md

 - **tarball**: Convert your files to Tarball
 - **terminal**: A Built-in Terminal to type commands directly on the editor
 - **exit:** Exit the Txtmax editor.

+## AI

+We Introduced an Pattern-Matching AI to help users use Txtmax Better it's had many Predefined Questions
+Conversations:
+1. **Running Code**
+   - Queries: "run my code", "how to run"
+   - Response: Steps to run code in Txtmax:
+     - Step 1: Type "run" in Txtmax, and it will ask for the filename including its extension.
+     - Step 2: Choose a compiler or interpreter such as GCC, Clang, Python, Node, Ruby, etc.
+     - Step 3: Txtmax will seamlessly run your code.

+2. **Hello World Examples**
+   - Queries: "examples of hello world", "hello world example"
+   - Response: Type "examples" command in Txtmax to get Hello World examples in various languages.

+3. **Creating a File**
+   - Queries: "create a file", "how to create"
+   - Response: To create a file in Txtmax, type "create <filename>".
+Then write contents and save with :wq.

+4. **Deleting a File**
+   - Queries: "delete a file", "remove file"
+   - Response: To delete a file, type "delete <filename>".
+This will remove the specified file.

+5. **Searching for a File**
+   - Queries: "search a file", "find file"
+   - Response: To search for a file, type "search <filename>".
+It will locate files matching the given name.

+6. **Listing All Files**
+   - Queries: "list all files", "view files in directory"
+   - Response: To list all files in the current directory, type "files".

+7. **Editing a File**
+   - Queries: "edit file", "modify file"
+   - Response: To edit a file, type "edit <filename> <line>".

+8. **Getting File Information**
+   - Queries: "get file info", "file details"
+   - Response: To get file details, type "info <filename>".

+9. **Debugging C Files**
+   - Queries: "debug c files", "check c code errors"
+   - Response: To debug C files, type "debug" and provide the project name and filename.

+10. **Testing APIs**
+    - Queries: "test apis", "fetch restful api data"
+    - Response: To test RESTful APIs, use "api" or "axios" command.

+11. **Creating a Tarball**
+    - Queries: "convert file to tarball", "make tar file"
+    - Response: To create a tarball file, type "tarball <filename>".

+12. **Installing Packages**
+    - Queries: "install package", "package manager"
+    - Response: To install a package, use "packages" command and choose a package manager.

+13. **Editing LaTeX Files**
+    - Queries: "latex files", "edit latex"
+    - Response: To create and edit LaTeX files, use "latex <filename>.tex".

+14. **Unrecognized Queries**
+    - Response: If the query is not understood, it will respond with "I'm sorry, I don't understand your query.
+Try asking something related to Txtmax commands!".

 ## UI